 ISO – International Students Organization

-LLC – Living Learning Communities are residential environments where students with similar interests live together.
-They then are offered special programs to work to help encourage the theme of the community.
-Some examples of LLC’s are the Outdoor enthusiast floor, the FIRST Robotics floor, the Honors floor and more!
+LLCLiving Learning Communities are residential environments where students with similar interests live together.
+Some examples of LLC’s are the Outdoor Enthusiast floor, the FIRST Robotics floor, the Honors floor, and more!

 MBA – Master of Business Administration

-Moodle – Moodle is the site students use for submitting assignments, checking syllabi and checking grades.
-Each class will have it’s own sub page and has a space for asynchronous/forum based learning.
+Moodle – Moodle is the site students use for submitting assignments, checking syllabi, and checking grades.
+Each class will have its own sub-page and a space for asynchronous/forum-based learning.

-MPRs – or Multipurpose Rooms, these rooms are located in the second floor of the Student Center and are available for clubs and organizations to use for meeting spaces or other events.
+MPRs – or Multipurpose Rooms, these rooms are located on the second floor of the Student Center and are available for clubs and organizations to use for meeting spaces or other events.

 OChem – Organic Chemistry